 PRODUCTO EN PREPEDIDO.
-FECHA ESTIMADA DE DISPONIBILIDAD INDICADA POR EL FABRICANTE: FEBRERO 2021.
+FECHA ESTIMADA DE DISPONIBILIDAD INDICADA POR EL FABRICANTE: 1T 2021.
 ESTA FECHA PUEDE SUFRIR MODIFICACIONES.

 EDICIÓN ESPECIAL LIMITADA CON MANUAL EN CASTELLANO.

-PRECIO ESPECIAL DE PREORDER HASTA EL MIÉRCOLES 30 DE SEPTIEMBRE(EL PVP SERÁ DE 99 €)
+PRECIO ESPECIAL DE PREORDER (EL PVP SERÁ DE 99 €)

 Advertencia: ¡Últimos artículos en inventario!